Biden sets 100-day COVID goals as cases pass 15M

 We're not going to get out of it quickly."
 Biden appointed Fauci as his Chief Medical Adviser on COVID-19 and said he'd continue in his current role as Director of the National Institute of Allergy and Infectious Diseases.

-Fauci was notably absent from Trump's 'Operation Warp Speed' event at the White House, where Trump celebrated the breakneck speed of new vaccines for the coronavirus.
+Fauci was notably absent from Trump's 'Operation Warp Speed' event at the White House… Where Trump celebrated the breakneck speed of new vaccines for cornavirus.

-TRUMP: "But whichever the next administration is will really benefit by what we have been able to do with this incredible science."
-Trump also seemed upbeat when asked about the recent surge in coronavirus cases, seeing it as a possible public good.
+"But whichever the next administration is will really benefit by what we have been able to do with this incredible science."
+Trump also seemed upbeat when asked about the recent surge in coronavirus cases… seeing it as possible public good.

-REUTERS REPORTER JEFF MASON: "I'm wondering, though, what your message is to the American people, given all the increasing cases right now?"
-TRUMP: "You do have an immunity, you develop immunity over a period of time.
+REUTERS REPORTER JEFF MASON: "I'm wondering, thought, what your message is to the American people, given all the increasing cases right now?"
+TRUMP: "…You do have an immunity, you develop immunity over a period of time.